Pressed-Solutions/wp-job-manager-customized-applications/notes.md

 - Applicants report: add link to view and download resume on application full page
 - Add apply with LinkedIn plugin?
 - Applicants report: how to change status? let client change status
+- Sort applicants list by whether or not they answer custom questions